prasanthsasikumar/awake-template/content/posts/wearable-remote-fusion.md

 ![](/uploads/2019ismarsystem.png)

 We presented Wearable RemoteFusion, a remote collaboration system that supports spatial annotation and view frustum sharing along with natural non-verbal communication cues (eye gaze and hand gesture).
 We conducted a user study to investigate the benefits of providing natural communication cues during a collaboration task compared to the controller and annotation-based cues.
 With our system, the results showed that participants had a stronger feeling of Co-presence above average, and the remote user had less physical workload as well.
 We discuss implications for collaborative interface design and directions for future research on the paper.
-In the future, we want to extend the 3D reconstruction scale from the workspace to the room size.
-We also plan to enable object segmentation in the dense scene, which could result in a more intelligent guidance process.
+The main takeaway from this research was:

+* Participants prefer naturak comminucation cues over device centric cues for remote collaboration involving pick and place tasks.
+* Gain insights on how to reconstruct surroundings using point cloud and synchronise local and remote worlds.

 You can read more about the paper here: <https://doi.org/10.1109/ISMAR-Adjunct.2019.000-3>